 The CRT lenses act as a mold that gently reshapes your cornea so that you can see clearly throughout the day, eliminating the need to wear daily contacts or glasses.

 Ortho-K can work wonders for both adults and children, however, the best results have been shown for children between the ages of 6 and 12.

 Regardless of age, Ortho-K is designed to correct vision for light to mild myopia and isn’t suggested to address severe myopia that is -4 diopters or lower.
 Strong candidates for Ortho-K also have good overall eye health.
-Speaking with an experienced optometrist at The Eye Doctors is the best way to determine if Ortho-K is the right choice for your child’s specific vision correction needs.
+Speaking with an experienced optometrist at True Eye Experts is the best way to determine if Ortho-K is the right choice for your child’s specific vision correction needs.

 Why Should My Child Use Ortho-K?

 Is your child’s myopia getting more severe?
 It may be because myopia can progressively worsen, especially in children.
 This has been a growing problem worldwide and has spurred research on treatments that will lessen the progression of nearsightedness.

 After a two-year study, researchers found that Ortho-K can have both a corrective and preventive/control effect in childhood myopia.
 This means that controlling myopia can help lessen the chances of a child contracting serious eye conditions later in life, such as:

 - Cataracts: Researchers found that highly myopic eyes tend to develop cataracts earlier than normal eyes